sangT220222/javaScriptCalculator/README.md

 Please note the calculator can only be interacted through clicking.

-Live preview of thee website can be found here : https://sangt220222.github.io/javaScriptCalculator/
+Live preview of tee website can be found here : https://sangt220222.github.io/javaScriptCalculator/

 The preview of the calculator can be seen below.